amueller69/Law-School-Notes/Bar-Review/Property.md

 * **Fee Simple Absolute**
   * Longest potential duration
-    * Since it is inheritable.devisable, it can last forever unless owner dies intestate (in which case it *escheats* to the state)
+    * Since it is inheritable and devisable, it can last forever unless owner dies intestate (in which case it *escheats* to the state)
   * Created by language "A to B and his heirs" or even just "to B"
     * A person is generally presumed to convey fee simple absolute unless otherwise specified
   * Fully alienable - it can be sold or leased without any restraints (any such attempted restraints would be void)